 Early Pregnancy Symptoms—Do you know fact from fiction?

-“Is it early pregnancy symptoms or PMS?” can be an overwhelming analysis during the two-week wait.
+“Is it early pregnancy symptoms or PMS?” can be a persistent question during the two-week wait.
 The temptation to scrutinize every twinge, urge, and cramp leaves you wondering if this is IT.

 Could spotting before my period be implantation bleeding?

 In a cycle where pregnancy occurs, the fertilized egg implants itself into the uterine lining between eight and 10 days after ovulation.
 It’s often suggested that this process can cause spotting or light bleeding, but despite popular belief, there is no medical evidence to support the existence of implantation bleeding.

 Spotting before your period can happen because of a sharp drop in the hormone progesterone.
 In the event of implantation, steadily rising hCG actually keeps progesterone levels elevated, so you wouldn’t experience any bleeding or spotting in relation to implantation.

 Bottom line?
 While it’s not uncommon to experience bleeding or spotting during early pregnancy, this is more likely to happen in non-conceptive cycles than conceptive ones.

 Can cramping during the two-week wait be one of the early pregnancy symptoms?

 No, cramping isn’t an early sign of pregnancy.
 Think about it this way: When implantation happens, usually around eight to 10 days after ovulation, it occurs at a microscopic, imperceptible level.
 To give you a better idea of what this looks like, think of the embryo as half the size of a dust mite.
 You would need 10x magnification to even see a dust mite, let alone feel its bite, so the chances you’d feel any physical symptoms of implantation are very low.